-THAIR HIGHWIT WIN For further details, please refer Section II.
+In case NAV of Corporate Debt Market Development Fund ('CDMDF') units is not available by 9:30 p.m. of same Business Day, NAV declaration timing for Mutual Fund Schemes holding units of CDMDF shall be 10 a.m. on next business day instead of 11 p.m. on same Business Day.
+For further details, please refer Section II.
 IX.
-Applicable Timelines Dispatch of redemption proceeds: The AMC shall dispatch the redemption proceeds within 3 business days from date of receipt of valid redemption request from the Unit holder.
+IX.
+Applicable Timelines Dispatch of redemption proceeds: The AMC shall dispatch the redemption proceeds within 3 business day receipt of valid redemption request from the Unit holder.
 Dispatch of IDCW: The IDCW proceeds shall be remitted to the Unitholder within 7 business days from the record date.
-X. Plans & Options Plans/Options and sub options under the Scheme The Scheme shall offer two plans viz.
-Regular Plan and Direct Plan.
-Direct Plan is only for investors who purchase /subscribe Units in the Scheme directly with the Fund and is not available for investors who route their investments through a Distributor and is offered in accordance with paragraph 2.5 of SEBI Master Circular for Mutual Funds dated May 19, 2023.
-Each Plan has two Options, viz., Growth Option and Income Distribution cum Capital Withdrawal (IDCW) Option.
-IDCW Option has the following two facilities: i.
-Payout of Income Distribution cum Capital Withdrawal option (IDCW- Payout); ii.
-Reinvestment of Income Distribution cum Capital Withdrawal option (IDCW- Reinvestment); Default Option/Facility: The investor must clearly specify his/her choice of Option/Facility in the application form, in the absence of which, the Default Option/Sub-option would be applicable and the application will be processed accordingly: Default Option: Growth Option (if the investor has not indicated choice between 'Growth' or 'IDCW Option).
-Default Facility Under IDCW Option: IDCW Re-investment (if the investor has not indicated choice between 'IDCW Payout' or 'IDCW Re-investment') All plans/options under the Scheme shall have common portfolio.
+X. Plans & Options The Scheme offers two Plans - Regular Plan & Direct Plan.
+Plans/Options and sub options under the Scheme Direct Plan is only for investors who purchase /subscribe Units in the Scheme directly with the Fund and is not available for investors who route their investments through a Distributor and is offered in accordance with paragraph 2.5 of SEBI Master Circular dated May 19, 2023.
+Each Plan has two Options, viz., Growth Option and Income Distribution cum Capital Withdrawal Option (IDCW).
+IDCW Option has the following facilities: i.
+Quarterly Payout of Income Distribution cum Capital Withdrawal option (Quarterly IDCW- Payout); ii.
+Quarterly Reinvestment of Income Distribution cum Capital Withdrawal option (Quarterly IDCW- Reinvestment); iii.
+Transfer of Income Distribution cum Capital Withdrawal plan (IDCW- Transfer). #No fresh application under IDCW Transfer Facility is accepted w.e.f.
+March 08, 2016, 2024.
+Default Option/facility: The investor must clearly specify his/her choice of Option/facility in the application form, in the absence of which, the Default Option/facility would be applicable and the application will be processed accordingly: Default Option: Growth Option (if the investor has not indicated choice between 'Growth' or 'IDCW' Options).
+Default facility Under IDCW Option: Quarterly IDCW - Reinvestment All plans/options under the Scheme shall have common portfolio.
 Kindly refer SAI for detailed disclosure on: i.
-Default plans and options; ii.
-Treatment of purchase/switch/ Systematic Investment Plans (SIPs)/ Systematic Transfer Plans (STPs) transactions received through distributors who are
+Default plans and options;